Brandon Crawford Player Props: Giants vs. Diamondbacks

-Brandon Crawford and his .412 on-base percentage over his past 10 games (108 points higher than his season-long percentage), will be in action for the San Francisco Giants against the Arizona Diamondbacks and Merrill Kelly on June 24 at 4:05 PM ET.
+The San Francisco Giants, including Brandon Crawford (.321 batting average in his past 10 games), battle starter Ryne Nelson and the Arizona Diamondbacks at Oracle Park, Sunday at 4:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Diamondbacks.
+In his most recent game he had a one-hit performance (1-for-3) against the Diamondbacks.

 Brandon Crawford Game Info & Props vs. the Diamondbacks